2care2teach4kids

 • samples of children’s work

-Educators generally observe and collect information about children’s learning over time, looking for patterns and reflecting on it to help them decide how to support their progress.
-(NAEYC, 2022).
+Educators can observe and collect information about children’s learning over time, looking for patterns and reflecting on the observations to help them decide how to support children's progress.
+This information can be shared with families regularly, both formally and informally, as appropriate.

-According to the Developmentally Appropriate Practices in Early Childhood Programs Serving Children Ages Birth through Age Eight book (NAECY, 2022), observation and assessment for infants and toddlers is best done within the context of their routines, play, and exploration as they investigate, observe, and imitate to make sense of the world around them.
+The NAEYC (2022) suggests that observations and assessments of infants and toddlers are best done within the context of their routines, play, and exploration as they investigate, observe, and imitate to make sense of the world around them.

 In nature-based programs, the “world around them,” the learning environment, includes the outdoor classroom and nature.